vblanco20-1/vulkan-guide/docs/chapter-1/vulkan_commands_code.md

 }
 ```

-We have now abstracted the calls, so lets go change VulkanEngine::init_commands() to use this.
+We have now abstracted the calls, so let's go change VulkanEngine::init_commands() to use this.

 ```cpp
 void VulkanEngine::init_commands()